AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/README.md

 1. **Initial Run**: The engine performs an initial run, distributing rewards to all eligible addresses without considering forwarders.

 * It is important to note that whitelists and blacklists are applied during this first run.
-This means that if an address eligible for forwarding (e.g., a staking contract) is blacklisted, all liquidity provided by users at this address will be excluded from the reward calculation (e.g., all tokens staked in a blacklisted contract will be disregarded).&#x20;
+This means that if an address eligible for forwarding (e.g., a staking contract) is blacklisted, all liquidity provided by users at this address will be excluded from the reward calculation (e.g., all tokens staked in a blacklisted contract will be disregarded).

 2. **Forwarder Check**: The engine identifies all addresses that received rewards and checks for addresses eligible for forwarding (e.g., a staking contract address).
-3. **Forwarder Script Execution**: For each forwarder found, the engine runs scripts specific to the forwarder type to distribute the rewards to the end users (e.g., by looking at the balance of staked tokens of the users).&#x20;
+3. **Forwarder Script Execution**: For each forwarder found, the engine runs scripts specific to the forwarder type to distribute the rewards to the end users (e.g., by looking at the balance of staked tokens of the users).

 This mechanism ensures that users are fairly rewarded for their activity across different protocols, even when the incentivized assets are not directly in their wallets.